datacarpentry/datacarpentry.github.io/_posts/2017-08-17-genomics-bbq.md

 ---

 There's been a lot of exciting work on the [Genomics workshop materials](http://www.datacarpentry.org/genomics-workshop/) over the past several months.
-A massive reorganization of the materials is underway, spliting the workshop into two separate tracks - one including R and the other including a variant calling workflow.
+A massive reorganization of the materials is underway, splitting the workshop into two separate tracks - one including R and the other including a variant-calling workflow.
 A host of folks have volunteered to serve as Maintainers for the revamped lessons, and others have joined a Curriculum Advisory Committee to provide high-level guidance on the workshop as a whole.

 There's still a lot of work to do!
 It's all hands on deck for reorganizing the materials, and making sure they're up to date and clear before our first Genomics lesson release.
 Please help out however you can.
-You don't need to be a Genomics expert to contribute, we need folks to check for broken links and typos too!
+You don't need to be a Genomics expert to contribute;
+we need folks to check for broken links and typos too!

 We're holding an **Issue Bonanza** on 31 August to identify bugs and issues such as typos and broken links, followed by a two-day